 - The social aspect of fraternities and sororities cannot be ignored because it is a prevailing reason why many students join.
 Finding your niche in college can be tough sometimes, and joining Greek life is a great way to meet new people.

-- Most chapters have obligations associated with them, whether they are meetings, volunteering, or other activities that can be time consuming and deter you from school work.
+- Most chapters have obligations associated with them, whether it's meetings, volunteering, or other activities that can be time consuming and deter you from schoolwork.